AtsukoCoffey/healthy-food-club/README.md

 </details>

-<a id="#bugs-map"></a>
+<a id="bugs-map"></a>

 ## Google Map – Remove Third-party Cookies

 At beginning I had five third-party cookies related to google map.
 This caused Google Lighthouse audit's SEO score low - around 70.
-After looked around the solution, I found this “ Prepare for third-party cookie restrictions “ article, I consider to sign up to google map API for cookie-less map, however I had to register my credit card which I wasn’t willing to.
-Therefore I had just tried to set my browser’s cookie blocked, and get the map URL from other map website. ( I got from MAPS.IE - My mentor showed me this website in my second project meeting - ) In this way I can audit with no third party cookie problem.
+After looked around the solution, I found this “ Prepare for third-party cookie restrictions “ article.
+Acording to this All the Chrome users Third-party cookie phase out from next year.
+I might have to use google map API for cookie-less map, but I had to register my credit card which I wasn’t willing to.
+Therefore I gave up this time and had just tried to set my browser’s cookie blocked, and get the map URL from other map website. ( I got from MAPS.IE - My mentor showed me this website in my second project meeting - ) In this way I can audit with no third party cookie problem.
 However this cookies warning appeared again after my browser’s third-party cookies on.

 * [Link - Google Map remove third-party cookies](https://developers.google.com/privacy-sandbox/3pcd?utm_source=lighthouse&utm_medium=devtools "Google Map – remove third-party cookies")
 * [Link - MAPS.IE](https://www.maps.ie/ "MAPS.IE")